Nancy Lieberman has one of those sports careers that can get flattened by firsts.

 The Basketball Hall of Fame profile remains the clearest official account of her playing career.
 It describes a 5-foot-10 point guard raised on New York's tough outdoor courts, a player whose physicality, rebounding, passing, and aggression set her apart from many of her peers.
 At Old Dominion, she led the program to back-to-back AIAW national championships in 1979 and 1980 and won both the Wade Trophy and the Broderick Cup twice.

 Those details matter because they place Lieberman at the center of women's basketball before the sport's professional infrastructure had stabilized.
-She was not just a star inside a niche game.
-She was one of the players who forced people to take the game seriously on its own terms.
+She was a star inside a niche game and one of the players who forced people to take the game seriously on its own terms.

-The Hall of Fame also notes something crucial: she won an Olympic silver medal in 1976, on the first U.S. women's basketball team ever to medal at the Olympics.
+The Hall of Fame also notes the Olympic marker: she won silver in 1976, on the first U.S. women's basketball team ever to medal at the Olympics.

 That is not trivia.
 That is foundational history.